CCG Priority Themes and Policy Briefs

 This policy brief highlights the role that climate finance can play in helping scale grid investments.
 It focuses particularly on emerging and developing economies.
 In many cases these economies have high projected growth in electricity demand, which could be met cost-effectively with renewables, but the necessary grid investment may be excluded from current climate financing rules because of high levels of fossil fuels in their existing generation mix.

 Changes are therefore required to how green grids are defined in these contexts.
 In some cases, this will require the use of energy systems analysis to help determine the economic and carbon benefits of projects.
-We share experiences of how this can be done in an inclusive way using open-source tools in collaboration with key stakeholders.
+At COP28 we shared experiences of how this can be done in an inclusive way using open-source tools in collaboration with key stakeholders.

 It is widely agreed that clean electricity will play a major role in meeting global energy needs in the future.
 However, there are many barriers to overcome before this potential can be realised.
 And we must overcome them together.